FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Useful-Tips.md

 ## FHE.decrypt()

 The Fhenix implementation of Fully Homomorphic Encryption (FHE) intends to keep data encrypted throughout its entire lifecycle, while providing the capability to operate on the encrypted data.
-However, despite the inherent encrypted nature of FHE, there are risks, especially in situations where `FHE.decrypt` is used.
-To maximize security, consider the following:

-### Vulnerability
-During the initial development of the Fhenix mainnet (and Fhenix testnet), the decryption process will be performed on a threshold network.
-Thus, operation may not be fully deterministic (the reason is potential network issues in the early development phase).
-Given this situation, there is a risk that a malicious node runner can gain direct memory access (DMA) or utilize other means to read a process's memory.
-Thus, a decrypted value might be viewed during execution and exploited by a malicious actor using Maximal Extractable Value (MEV) techniques.
-Therefore, it is best to implement best practices.
+However, eventually decrypting data (`FHE.decrypt`) is crucial in most use cases.

+Decrypting is a risky operation.
+You should always consider that a malicious node runner might have DMA (direct memory access) or any other way to read the process' memory.
+Always assume that a node runner can see what is the decrypted value while it is being executed (before it's committed to a block) and, for example, use it for MEV.

 ### Decryption – Best Practice
 Follow these guidelines to maintain data security and integrity when using FHE.decrypt:
-- **View functions**: Decrypt in view functions only when the data is being accessed for read-only purposes.
+- **View functions**: preferably, decrypt in view functions only when possible, for example when the data is being accessed for read-only purposes.
-- **Transactions**: Decrypt in transactions only when absolutely certain that the data is no longer confidential.
+- **Transactions**: use decryption in transactions only when you are absolutely certain that the data is no longer confidential.
 For instance, in a poker game application, during the roundup transaction, cards can be revealed without data leakage risk.

 ## Performance and Gas Usage